Tricky waste

 Unplug n' Drop Locations

-Alternative drop-off locations can be found on the Electronic Recycling Australia website.
+Alternative drop-off locations can be found on the Electronic Recycling Australia website (see below).

-The FREE Unplug n’ Drop cage accepts small electronic and electrical goods that plug into a power point, use a charger or is powered by a battery.
+The FREE Unplug n’ Drop cage accepts small electronic and electrical goods that plug into a power point, use a charger or are powered by a battery.

 Please place your unwanted electronic and electrical goods INSIDE the Unplug n’ Drop cage.
-Only small appliances are accepted.
-NO fridges or washing machines.
+Only small appliances are accepted, unfortunately we cannot take large items like fridges or washing machines.

 Electrical appliances are dismantled and the different components are sorted.
 Many of the materials, including glass, copper, plastics, metals and precious metals, are recovered for further processing and eventual use in the manufacture of new products.